cmintert/Abyssal_TTRPG/Abyssal.md

 learning and innovation, making it essential for survival and success in technology-dependent environments.

-##### Specialisations
+##### Specializations

 ###### Repair

 Enables the character to diagnose, repair and modify electronic and mechanical devices.
-This is the specialisation to bypass electronical and mechanical locks.
+This is the specialization to bypass electronic and mechanical locks.

 ###### Modification

-This specialisation changes or enhances the function of a mechanical or electronic system.
+This specialization changes or enhances the function of a mechanical or electronic system.
 This includes modifying the output of a system, install trigger conditions or tuning an engine.